sociossports/restutils/README.md

 )

 ```
-This will automatically generate urls for the list-based view of your resource (/persons/) and the item-based view of your resource (/persons/1) that correspond to the methods that you implemented in the view class.
+This will automatically generate urls for the list-based methods of your resource (/persons/) and the item-based methods of your resource (/persons/1) that correspond to the methods that you implemented in the view class.
 A class that implements the RoutableResourceMixin can use the following methods:

 |Method name|HTTP method|in URL patterns|URL name (for reversing)|URL example|Purpose|
 |---|---|---|---|---|---|